Stochastic Trust Region Methods with Trust Region Radius Depending on Probabilistic Models: Introduction

 \section{Introduction}

 In this paper, we are concerned with the following unconstrained optimization problem

-where the objective function $f$ is smooth and bounded from below.
-In particular, we assume that we only have access to the noisy caculation of function $f$ and its derivative information.
-The following expected risk problem is fundamental and quite popular in the field of machine learning, for $x\in \R^d$, taking expectation with respect to the random variable $\xi$:
+where the objective function $f$ is assumed to be smooth and bounded from below.
+But we only have access to the value of $f$ and its derivative information with some noise.
+In recent years, the expected risk minimization (ERM) problem, which is fundamental in the field of machine learning and statistic, has become the focus of many researchers.
+The ERM problems can be formulated as follows:

-It should be pointed out that such kind of problem can not be solved precisely because the probability distribution of $\xi$ is unknown in advance.
-Therefore, problem (\ref{Fun2}) is within our consideration.
-It covers a wide range of problems, including the empirical risk problem with a fixed amount of data (possibly very large), and the online setting problem where the data is flowing in sequentially.
-In recent years, machine learning problems have become the focus of many researchers.
-We mainly consider stochastic optimization methods to solve problem (\ref{Fun2}).
+where $\E[\cdot]$ denotes the expectation taken with respect to the random variable $\xi \in \R^d$.
+However, because the probability distribution of $ \xi$ is unknown in advance, solving (\ref{Fun2}) is intractable directly.
+Usually only noisy information about the gradient of $f$ is available.
+The empirical risk problem with a fixed amount of data (possibly very large) or the on-line setting problem where the data is flowing in sequentially, which involves an estimate of problem ($\ref{Fun2}$), is more often considered in practice.
+Through the whole paper, we mainly consider stochastic optimization methods to solve such kind of problems.